Let's start building a basic Hi-Lo Guessing game.

 Let's get to work on the Index page and template.
 Make Index.tml look like this:

-And edit the corresponding Java class, Index.java, removing its body (but leaving the imports in place for now):
+And edit the corresponding Java class, Index.java, removing its body (but you can leave the imports in place for now):

 Running the application gives us our start: